 What is CHD?

 Congenital heart disease is a lifelong journey for patients and their families.
-Read below for definitions of CHD, and key terminology for every CHD patient and family.
+Read below for statistics/facts, definitions of CHD, and key terminology for every CHD patient and family.

 Cardiac Development and Anatomy